paul-stubley/Udacity/README.md

 ## Project 3 - Data Engineering

+### Disaster Response ML pipeline & App

+This project covers the ETL & ML pipelines for a disaster recovery app, as well as deploying as a local Flask app.

+Taking labelled direct messages, and those from social-media & news, at the time of a disaster, can we classify unlabelled messages into categories (e.g. Fire, Infrastrucure, Medical Assistance etc.) to pass on to emergency & support services.

 ## Project 4 - Experimental Design & Recommendations

 ## Project 5 - Capstone Project